USING IRONOCR

 Tesseract OCR for Multiple Languages (Developer Tutorial): Figure 7 - How to get to the NuGet package manager through Visual Studio

-It has an embedded search box, which needs to display a list of packages from the NuGet website.
-As one can see from the screenshot below, we will search the package manager for the phrase IronOCR:
+It has an embedded search box, which displays a list of packages from the NuGet website.
+As seen in the screenshot below, we will search the package manager for the phrase IronOCR:

 Tesseract OCR for Multiple Languages (Developer Tutorial): Figure 8 - Search for IronOCR in the solutions explorer

-The above graph might offer a list of valid search terms.
-We need to select what is necessary to install the solution package.
+The search results might offer a list of potential solutions.
+You'll need to select the necessary solution package to install.

-Also, Install the Required Tesseract language packs one by one, like the one below for this example.
+Also, Install the required Tesseract language packs one by one, such as the one below for this example.

 In this example, we will use Spanish, French, and English language codes.
-English is the default language pack, so it does not require installation.
+English is the default language pack and does not require installation.

 Tesseract OCR for Multiple Languages (Developer Tutorial): Figure 9 - Install French language package